-In 2020, Instagram told Bustle that there are guardrails on who can use the swipe up feature in order “to reduce spam and abuse risks.”
+In 2020, Instagram told Bustle that there are guardrails on who can have access to the swipe up feature in order “to reduce spam and abuse risks.”
 A spokesperson explained that limiting swipe up usage to public figures and creators with large followings reduces the likelihood of it being used to share links that lead followers to unsafe websites or misinformation.

-Still, activists in particular have voiced their frustration with the current limitations on swipe ups, as it makes it more difficult to direct followers to further reading on complicated issues — hence the spread of multi-slide Instagram infographics.
-And regular users who want to share an article, or tag a small business or cause in a Story, find themselves frustrated with the exclusivity of the feature, too.
-The ability to connect people with external resources while remaining on the app could make them more likely to actually check out the site.
+Still, activists in particular have voiced their frustration with those limitations on swipe ups, as it makes it more difficult to direct followers to further reading on complicated issues — hence the spread of multi-slide Instagram infographics.
+And regular users who want to share an article, or tag a small business or cause in a Story, find themselves frustrated with the feature’s exclusivity, too.
+The ability to connect people with external resources while remaining on the app can make them more likely to actually check out the site.

-How To Get Instagram Swipe Ups & Put Links In Your Stories
+How To Put Links In Your Instagram Stories

 If you have 10,000 followers, or are verified, you should have the swipe up tool built into your Story menu.
-When you make a Story, you’ll notice a link icon next to the filter icon.
-Tap to enter the URL you want your Story to navigate to.
+Starting Aug.
+30, you won’t see the link icon that’s next to the filter icon.
+Instead, you’ll tap the sticker icon (the little page with a smiley face on it).
+Tap the link sticker and enter the URL you want your Story to navigate to.
 (If you’re not seeing this icon and you recently got verified or hit 10K, head to Settings and make sure that you have switched over to a professional account.)
 When you post your Story, the link will become active.
 You’ll be able to see how many people gave it a tap when you look at your regular Story analytics.

-If you’re not eligible for swipe ups yet, you can take advantage of a loophole: IGTV.
+If you’re not eligible to link out from your Story, you can take advantage of a loophole: IGTV.
 When you upload a video to IGTV, the description box will automatically hyperlink a URL.
 When you publish the video, your followers will be able to tap the description, then tap the live link.
 You can also share your IGTV video to your grid, or promote it on your Stories.
-Yes, this method is incredibly roundabout, but if you really want share a link that people can access directly, it’ll do.
+Yes, this method is incredibly roundabout, but if you really want to share a link that people can access directly, it’ll do.